vgorloff/mc-blog/blog-posts/swiftui-in-auv3/index.md

 @end
 ```

-Then we need to create Metal view which will do VU level drawing.
+Then we need to create Metal view which will render VU level.

 ```swift
 // VUView.swift